 - Power failures may cause a similar inconvenience in your activities.
 These are unpredictable, and usually short-lived.
 Once power is restored, a test cycle must be completed, and the rides and attractions will reopen for your enjoyment.

-You can find more in-depth industry-related safety information courtesy of IAAPA by following this link.
+You can find more in-depth industry-related safety information courtesy of IAAPA.

 Funtown Splashtown USA prides itself to be a leader in the community, and the industry, with a primary focus of safety towards its guests and staff.
 This page should inform and educate, allowing you to better enjoy your time here.